 Students are required to take two core courses each in their initial fall and spring semesters; these typically meet on Tuesday evenings from 6-8 PM HST.
 Elective courses are offered in every semester and may be taken online or on campus.

 Full-time students taking three courses per semester typically complete the program in two academic years, while part-time students may take longer, usually three years.
 The program culminates with student presentations of their electronic portfolio and final LTEC Master's project completed in a fall-spring course sequence.

 - Transfer: Up to 6 credits from previously taken LTEC courses can potentially be transferred before admission as long as these courses are not older than 3 years and were taken post-baccalaureate..
 Consult the Department if inquiring about transfer credits.

 - Waivers: OTEC is administered through Outreach and self-funded.
-UH faculty/staff waivers are not accepted.
-Students seeking to use a wavier should contact the program coordinator, Dr. Menchaca, if you have questions about this policy.
+UH faculty/staff waivers are granted on a case by case basis during the admission process.
+Non-waiver applicants receive priority for the program.
+Please indicate in your supplemental materials that you are requesting a waiver.
+Please contact Program Coordinator Dr. Menchaca, if you have questions about this policy.

 When applying to Graduate Division, please make sure you select "Learning Design & Technology - MEd" as your planned course of study.